lsst-tstn/tstn-006/index.rst

 ATSSRS Cryogenics Overview
 --------------------------

-consists of a Polycold compressor with 75’ gas lines (0.5" DIA braided steel exterior) feeding a Polycold cold head.
+The ATSSRS cryogenic system consists of a Polycold compressor with 75’ gas lines (0.5" DIA braided steel exterior) feeding a Polycold cold head.
 There are separate (labeled) supply and return lines that must be correctly connected to the cold head and compressor.
 The Polycold system uses the PT-30